openpsi-project/ReaLHF/docs/source/concept.rst

    on one host, e.g., (1, 1), (1, 2), (1, 4), (1, 8), (2, 8), ..., (N,
    8) in a cluster of (N, 8).

+The graph building is done in ``realhf/api/core/system_api.py``, during the post-init of experiment configurations.
+The concrete definition of MFCs in different experiments can be found in files under ``realhf/experiments/common/``.
+All experiment configurations define a ``rpcs`` property, which will be first processed by the ``initial_setup`` method in ``realhf/experiments/common/common.py``, then passed to the ``ExperimentConfig`` object to build the graph.

 ************************
  Runtime Infrastrcuture
 ************************